renovabr/electoral-history/README.md

 | 250000617766 | PROF. CLAUDIO FERNANDO | Governador | 28.666    |
 | 250000609174 | TONINHO FERREIRA       | Governador | 16.202    |

-Which top 10 city has the most votes for a distinguished candidate example the candidate (*250000612596*) to governor of the state of São Paulo.
+Which top 10 city has the most votes for a distinguished candidate example the candidate (*250000612596*) to governor of the state of São Paulo, for the second shift.

 ```sql
 SELECT